 By Noelle Mering

 The simplicity of form has other positive benefits as well.
 Once in conversation someone pronounced to me, “You have a small face.”
-I don’t think it was a compliment, but it helped make sense of why I could never pull off large patterns or oversized shirts.
-A turtleneck can be oversized, but it always funnels into a narrow little cap on top: perfect those whose faces are on the diminutive end of the spectrum.
+I don’t think it was a compliment, but it helped me make sense of why I could never pull off large patterns or oversized shirts.
+A turtleneck can be oversized, but it always funnels into a narrow little cap on top: perfect for those of us whose faces are on the diminutive end of the spectrum.

 As Catholic women we are called to represent our internal dignity in how we present ourselves.
 Style and fashion might tend toward frivolity or vanity in the grand scheme of things, but we’re composites of body and soul and what we’re wearing can inform others about who we are and what we’re about.
 It’s never a good look to be chasing our youth either via young trends or too revealing clothing.
 At some point a woman must know what works on her and stick with versions of that look.
 While that will vary from one to the next, understated elegance is always a good look.